 What's your reaction to all of it?

-It's very hard to explain such pervasive, longstanding corruption by all of these people at the FBI and uh the Department of Justice.
+It's very hard to explain such pervasive, longstanding corruption by all of these people at the FBI and the Department of Justice.

-Uh Mueller, Comey, Weissmann, Rosenstein.
+Mueller, Comey, Weissman, Rosenstein.

-Was Mueller so arrogant that he thought he could pick a lawyer who defended Hillary Clinton in the 2005 racketeering case against the Clinton Foundation and donated uh five thousand four hundred dollars to Hillary for America, not to mention all of her other democratic donations.
+I mean, for goodness sakes, was Mueller so arrogant that he thought he could pick a lawyer who defended Hillary Clinton in the 2005 racketeering case against the Clinton Foundation and donated $5,400 to Hillary for America, not to mention all of her other Democratic donations.

 That is the arrogance of these.

-And I think she helped with the email cover up, too.
+And I think she helped with the email cover-up, too.

-Comey Comey followed Mueller as director of the FBI.
+And don't forget this, Comey followed Mueller as director of the FBI.

 The two have been close friends since they stood down President Bush on a national surveillance issue years ago.